MH Wilds

 Identify When It Plays Dead

 Gypceros plays dead and then gets up to attack.
-You can distinguish a play-dead state if Quest Complete doesn't show or its body istwitching.
-If your HP is fine, don't worry about the rising AttackBoost and focus on landing a powerful AttackBoost.
-In the play-dead state, you can carve once.
+You can distinguish a play-dead state if Quest Complete doesn't show or its body is twitching.
+If you have enough HP, ignore its attack and use your most powerful move to deal more damage.
+In the play-dead state, you can carve it once.

 More Attack Opportunities When Fatigued